 You’ll first want to have a few things in place before you even start approaching real estate agents.
 This includes a Facebook business page and Facebook business manager.

 In the past, consultants didn’t have some of these options.
-Instead they had to use “work-arounds” like fake FB pages, incognito web browsing, and using their personal pages for client ad creation.
+Instead, they had to use “workaround” like fake Facebook pages, incognito web browsing, and using their personal pages for client ad creation.

-Today, FB is still geared more toward large enterprises like Amazon or Hotels.com, but smaller consulting businesses have more options than before.
-Here I’ll show you how much easier it is to manage your FB campaigns and even get access to your clients’ business pages.
+Today, Facebook is still geared more toward large enterprises like Amazon or Hotels.com, but smaller consulting businesses have more options than before.
+Here, I’ll show you how much easier it is to manage your Facebook campaigns and even get access to your clients’ business pages.

-4.1 Setting up Your Own FB Business Page
+1.1 Setting up Your Own Facebook Business Page

 3 - Next choose “Brand” and then name your page.

-Surely you can set up campaigns and boost posts from your regular facebook account, but you want to be able to take on clients and manage their accounts from one platform.
-You do this with business manager.
+Surely you can set up campaigns and boost posts from your regular Facebook account, but you want to be able to take on clients and manage their accounts from one platform.
+You do this with the business manager.

 - First go here business.facebook.com.